 📚 Read More: What to Expect at Plitvice National Park, Croatia

 Blue Cave (Bisevo Island)

-Taking a Blue Cave Tour from Split is one of the top day trips in the area.
+Taking a Blue Cave Tour is one of the top day trips from Split.

 A natural sea cave located on the coastline of Bisevo Island, the Blue Cave is a site that needs to be seen to be believed.
 During daylight hours, this small cave is filled with the most spectacular blue light, while the surface of the water shimmers in silver.